-Due to the financial condition of CPS, the FY2014 budget will rely on one-time revenues to support operating expenses.
+However, due to the financial condition of CPS, the FY17 budget will rely on one-time revenues to support operating expenses, and CPS will seek approval from the Board to do so.
 The long-term plan to replenish the fund balance also will include strategies to reduce reliance on one-time revenues.